What Continuous Improvement books are you reading? All PD books are not created equal. That’s why reading the right ones is critical.

 9- Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs by John Doerr.
 Have you heard about the goal-setting system of Objectives and Key Results (OKRs)?
 This book might give you insights on how to drive change and growth.

 10- The Infinite Game by Simon Sinek.
-Do you understand the difference between finite and infinite work?
+Do you understand the difference between finite and infinite games or work?
 In this book, Simon shares insights that might change the way you live and make decisions.